-He is the author of The Parent's Complete Guide to Ear Infections (People's Medical Society, 1997).
-He is the medical expert for three additional books, The Parent's Soup A-to-Z Guide to Your New Baby, (Contemporary Books, 1998) The Parent's Soup A-to-Z Guide to Your Toddler, (Contemporary Books, 1999), The Mother of All Baby Books, (Hungry Minds, Inc., 2002).
+Greene is the author of Feeding Baby Green, Raising Baby Green, From First Kicks to First Steps, The Parent's Complete Guide to Ear Infections, and a co-author of The A.D.A.M.
+Illustrated Family Health Guide.
+He is the medical expert for three additional books, The Parent's Soup A-to-Z Guide to Your New Baby, The Parent's Soup A-to-Z Guide to Your Toddler, and The Mother of All Baby Books.

 Greene is a frequent keynote speaker at important events such as TEDx Berkeley, TEDx Brussels, Health 2.0, IFOAM (International Federation of Organic Agriculture Movements), held in Modena, Happiness and It's Causes, held in Sydney, the first European Internet health conference, held in Maastricht, the first International eHealth Association Conference, held in Jeddah, the largest e-Healthcare World Conference, held in Las Vegas, and the first Green Power Baby Shower, held in Hollywood.